EthanMacDonald/ToDoText/IMPLEMENTATION_SUMMARY.md

 ## Implementation Notes

-- The filtering logic currently returns all tasks regardless of filter type.
-This can be enhanced later with proper date parsing of the 'every' field to determine which tasks are actually due today or in the next 7 days.
+- The filtering logic now properly parses the 'every:' field and filters tasks based on the current date:
+  - **Today**: Shows only daily tasks and tasks specifically due today (e.g., weekly:Wed on Wednesday)
+  - **Next 7 Days**: Shows daily tasks plus any weekly/monthly/yearly tasks due within the next week
+  - **All**: Shows all recurring tasks regardless of schedule
+- Custom interval tasks (like semester/bi-annual tasks with `custom:183d`) only appear in the "All" view since they have long intervals
 - Status buttons only appear for recurring tasks, not regular tasks.
 - The log file grows over time and provides a complete audit trail of recurring task compliance.
 - Status updates do not remove tasks from the display - they just log the status for tracking purposes.